-- All parents/guardians have the option to continue to have their child's instruction delivered remotely. - Face coverings will be mandated for all students and employees unless medically unable or a student has the inability to wear a mask listed as an IEP accommodation. - NYSDOH guidance regarding social distancing will be enforced. - All students and staff will need to pass a temperature check daily before entering the building. - There will be multiple points of entry for students. - A cohort model will be used, and students will remain in their classrooms while teachers travel for all classes in virtually all cases to limit student exposure. - There will be student entrance periods before school and after lunch to ensure safe arrivals. - Classes will return at full capacity.
-Students' desks will be distanced no less than three feet apart in a cohort model.
-(Updated 4/23/21) - All other classes will be delivered through a hybrid model. - Disinfection will take place every Saturday. - If there is a positive case in the district will work with the Westchester County Department of Health to contact trace to ensure close and proximate contacts are quarantined and to determine if a closure is necessary.
+- All parents/guardians have the option to continue to have their child's instruction delivered remotely. - Face coverings will be mandated for all students and employees unless medically unable or a student has the inability to wear a mask listed as an IEP accommodation. - NYSDOH guidance regarding social distancing will be enforced. - All students and staff will need to pass a temperature check daily before entering the building. - There will be multiple points of entry for students. - A cohort model will be used, and students will remain in their classrooms while teachers travel for all classes in virtually all cases to limit student exposure. - Student can travel to physical education and beginning 7/1/21 can travel to classes although it will be limited (Updated 6/7/21) - There will be student entrance periods before school and after lunch to ensure safe arrivals. - Classes will return at full capacity.
+Workstations will be no less than three feet apart in all directions for all classes (six feet for physical education and music) (Updated 6/7/21). - All other classes will be delivered through a hybrid model. - Disinfection will take place every Saturday. - If there is a positive case in the district will work with the Westchester County Department of Health to contact trace to ensure close and proximate contacts are quarantined and to determine if a closure is necessary.
 The length of any closure will be determined in consultation with the Westchester County Department of Health.